-Although it seems likely that the cerebellum shapes cognitive and affective domains during development, the evidence to date comes largely from lesion experiments and clinical observations.
+A Roadmap for Testing the Developmental Diaschisis Hypothesis observations.
 These results provide a starting point and an opportunity to use newer and more powerful tools to map, image, and manipulate brain circuitry.
-The development of these tools is likely to accelerate with projects such as the BRAIN (Brain Research through Advancing Innovative Neurotechnologies) Initiative in the United States.
-Technologies drawn from molecular biology, physical sciences and engineering, statistics, and computation (Bargmann, 2013; Sun et al., 2012) will enable probing nonmotor and developmental roles of the cerebellum to new scientific depths.
+The development of these tools is likely to accelerate with projects such as the Brain Research through Advancing Innovative Neurotechnologies (BRAIN) Initiative in the United States.
+Technologies drawn from molecular biology, physical sciences and engineering, statistics, and computation (Bargmann et al., 2013; Sun et al., 2012) will enable probing nonmotor and developmental roles of the cerebellum to new scientific depths.